Psychology

 This course fulfills the following GE requirements: Social Sciences/SS

-Introduces the science and application of psychology.
-Emphasizes psychological concepts, theories, and principles related to: Research Methods, Behavioral Neuroscience, Consciousness, Sensation/Perception, Learning, Memory, Thinking and Intelligence, and related topics.
+Introduction to the science and application of psychology.
+Emphasis will be placed on psychological concepts, theories, and principles related to: Research Methods, Behavioral Neuroscience, Consciousness, Sensation/Perception, Learning, Memory, Thinking and Intelligence, and related topics.
 This course is part of Oregon Common Course Numbering.
-PSY 201A and PSY 201AZ are equivalent.
+PSY 201A and PSY 201AZ are equivalent at PCC.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Introduces the science and application of psychology.
-Emphasizes psychological concepts, theories, and principles related to: Personality, Social Psychology, Health and Well-Being, Motivation and Emotion, Disorders, Therapies, Lifespan Development, and related topics.
+Introduction to the science and application of psychology.
+Emphasis will be placed on psychological concepts, theories, and principles related to: Personality, Social Psychology, Health and Well-Being, Motivation and Emotion, Disorders, Therapies, Lifespan Development, and related topics.
 This course is part of Oregon Common Course Numbering.
-PSY 202A and PSY 202AZ are equivalent.
+PSY 202A and PSY 202AZ are equivalent at PCC.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 PSY 213.
 Introduction to Behavioral Neuroscience.
 4 Credits.